User 30-Day Activity Policy

 To be identified as active users need to perform an action in GitHub, for example:

-organization on GitHub.com - Committing to a repository in the
+- Committing to a repository in the Department of Veterans Affairsorganization on GitHub.com

-organization on GitHub.com - Creating a release in the
+- Creating a release in the Department of Veterans Affairsorganization on GitHub.com.

 How do I know if I am at risk of being removed?